Gbkng/recdl/README.md

 # About recdl

-A read-eval-cd-loop simple `sh`-compliant shell function.
+A read-eval-cd-loop as a simple, `sh`-compliant, shell function.

-The present `recdl.sh` shell script defines the `recdl` function, which repeats the following `read-eval-cd` cycle:
+The present `recdl.sh` shell script defines the `recdl` function, which repeats the following `read-eval-cd` loop:

 - Scan directories in the current working directory
 - Let the user interactively choose a directory (see [`fzf`](https://github.com/junegunn/fzf) documentation for more information)
 - `cd` to the chosen directory
+- Repeat

 To interrupt the loop, press `Escape` or `Ctrl-C`.
-The loop is interrupted.

 The `recdl` function is basically just a convenient wrapper around `fzf`.

 Note that this repository is really just a way to share the basic idea of combining `fd` and `fzf` to create a a `read-eval-cd` loop.
-It is not meant to become a standalone application.
+For now, it is not meant to become a standalone application.

 # Installation

-Simply clone this repository and `source` (or `.`, on `sh`) the `recdl.sh` script.
+Simply clone this repository and `source` (or `.`, on `sh` shell) the `recdl.sh` script.

 Alternatively, you can copy the `recdl` function of the `recdl.sh` script directly inside your shell configuration.
-It allows you to customize the function to your needs, making it independent from possible future updates.
+It allows customizing the function to your needs.

 # Usage